Tazovsky/edgyR-containers/README.md

 # edgyR-containers: Docker Images for NVIDIAⓇ Jetson™ R Developers

+## Update -- 2021-09-13
+Sadly, the time has come for me to abandon this project.
+I have given up waiting for CRAN to start distributing `r-base-dev` and RStudio to start distributing the open source version of RStudio Server in binary package form for Ubuntu 18.04 LTS on `aarch64`.
+I have more interesting and far less frustrating projects that I want to work on.

+I will be migrating some of this code to my AlgoCompSynth-One project at
+<https://github.com/AlgoCompSynth/AlgoCompSynth-One>.
+But RStudio Server will
+not be a part of it; I'll be using only existing binaries for `aarch64` from either NVIDIA or `conda-forge`, including JupyterLab.

 ## Update -- 2021-02-23
 I've finished the "de-enhancement" process and will be releasing v0.9.5 in the very near future.
 The biggest change is that I've removed some